whatisaProCoder/odin-task-management-app/README.md

 2. **Modular Architecture**: Created a clean, modular codebase with careful separation of concerns between data and presentation layers
 3. **Design Phase**: Only after the core functionality was solid, I created a modern UI design in Figma, focusing on clean aesthetics and intuitive interactions
 4. **Vanilla JS Challenge**: Despite not reaching the React section of The Odin Project yet, I decided to push forward with pure HTML, CSS, and JavaScript—challenging myself to create a professional application without frameworks
-5. **UI Implementation**: Translated the Figma designs into code, connecting the UI modules to the already-functioning core
+5. **UI Implementation**: Hand-coded every HTML element and CSS rule to pixel-perfectly replicate the Figma designs, without relying on any UI frameworks or component libraries—connecting these meticulously crafted UI modules to the already-functioning core
 6. **Desktop Application**: Extended the web app into a desktop application using Electron

 This methodical approach—starting with a solid core, designing intentionally, and building a beautiful UI with vanilla technologies—resulted in an application that's not only visually appealing but also robust and maintainable under the hood.
 It also provided invaluable experience with core web technologies before moving on to frameworks like React in the future.